uccser/cs-field-guide/csfieldguide/chapters/content/en/network-communication-protocols/sections/transport-layer-protocols.md

 {panel type="curiosity"}

-# Creating your own levels in packet attack
+# Creating your own levels in Packet Attack

-You can also create your own levels in Packet Attack.
+Here you can also create your own levels in Packet Attack.
-We’ve put a level builder in the projects section below so that you can experiment with different reliabilities or combination of defenses.
+We’ve created a level builder so that you can experiment with different reliabilities or combinations of defenses.

-Adjust the trues, falses and numbers to set different abilities.
+Adjust the parameters to set different abilities.
-Raising the numbers will effectively equate to a less reliable communication channel.
+Raising the number of times players can use their abilities will effectively equate to a less reliable communication channel.
-Adding in more abilities (by setting shields etc to true) will make for a harder to level to beat.
+Adding in more abilities (by setting shields to true for example) will make the level harder to beat.

+{interactive slug="packet-attack-level-creator" type="in-page" text="Packet Attack Level Creator"}

 {panel end}